-Rutgers Master Gardeners of Essex County have been restoring flower beds at Glenmont, the former home of inventor Thomas Edison, in the Llewellyn Park section of West Orange since 2009.
-The 15-acre estate is part of the Edison National Historic Park and operated by the National Park Service (NPS).
-Edison purchased Glenmont, a 29-room Queen-Anne style residence built in 1880, in 1886.
-Today it is a museum, visited by people from all over the country.
-(Edison’s laboratory complex, also part of the national park site, is located on Main Street in West Orange.)
+The Master Gardeners of Essex County have worked on the restoration of the flower beds at the former home of inventor Thomas Edison since 2009.
+The 15-acre estate is in the Thomas Edison National Historical Park.
+Built in 1880 and purchased by Edison in 1886, the 29-room Queen-Anne style residence is now a museum visited by people from all over the world.

 Once the site was approved as a MG volunteer site, the park service identified a garden bordering the rear of the house as being in dire need of rehabilitation.
 They agreed to build a deer fence around the bed and provide plant material.
 NPS staff provided them with an encyclopedia of heirloom ornamental plants as well as historic documents showing what plants Mrs. Edison ordered from garden companies.
 Horticulture flourished at Glenmont under her direction, but after her death in 1947 Edison’s company permitted the grounds to become weedy and overgrown.
 The property was deeded to the National Park Service in 1959.

 The park service wished to keep a row of mature buddleia at the rear of the bed and asked the master gardeners to add cannas, which had been traditionally planted at the site.
 Student master gardeners added other perennials.
 In succeeding years they restored two more beds, including a prominent oval at the front of the house that had been bare for years.
 Designed by student master gardeners, it now greets visitors through three seasons with a colorful mix of annuals and perennials.